Introduction

 3. You can Undo () and Redo (

 ) your screen changes using the icons to the right of the course title near the top of the screen.
-However, these actions don't affect any changes you make to the course theme.
-For information about how to undo changes you've made to the course theme, see Change the course theme.
+However, these actions don't affect any changes you make to the theme.

 4. Choose what you want to do with your changes: Update content package or Discard.
 For more information about updating the content package and discarding your changes, see this article.

-5. To close your Content365 Authoring course and return to the Training Management page, select the X icon at the top of the panel or the back icon (the left-facing arrow).
+5. To close Content365 Authoring and return to the Training Management page, select the X icon at the top of the panel or the back icon (the left-facing arrow).

 Options available on the screen options toolbar